English Español

 Brief Title: Daratumumab in Treating Patients With Muscle Invasive Bladder Cancer or Metastatic Kidney Cancer

-A Pilot Study of Daratumumab (CD38 Antagonist) in Patients With Metastatic Renal Cell Carcinoma or Muscle Invasive Bladder Cancer
+A Pilot Study of Daratumumab (CD38 Antagonist) in Patients with Metastatic Renal Cell Carcinoma or Muscle Invasive Bladder Cancer

 INTRODUCTION